page0egap/probabilistic-linear-regression-attack-hypersphere-secure-sketch/README.md

 # Probabilistic Linear Regression Attack on reusability of IronMask

 Implementation of Probabilistic Linear Regression Attack to attack the reusability of IronMask, which is fatial template protection scheme.
+The project is mainly covering the experiments -- Section 5 of the paper "Probabilistic Linear Regression Attack on reusability of IronMask".

 important notebooks: